TheAndromedaCat/MetaAchievementsTracker/README.md

 A standalone Android application (APK) designed for phones, tablets, and Meta Quest headsets (via sideloading).

+Also available; An IOS IPA only available through sideloading.

 Brings the full power of the Meta Achievements Project directly into the VR environment.
 It features a native UI optimized for both touchscreen and Quest controller input, allowing users to check their trophy progress without leaving their headset.

 ## Project Attribution